Skip to main content

 Interventions

-• Tofacitinib 10 mg PO twice daily for up to 14 days or until discharge (n = 144)
+• Tofacitinib 10 mg PO twice daily for up to 14 days or until hospital discharge (n = 144)

 • Placebo (n = 145)